Self Portrait by Dom Ducote

 • The Essence of Grandma featured in grand opening of The Gala, October 2024.

-• Work featured in a few collaborative photographic projects created by Andrew McClees
+• Work featured in multiple collaborative photographic projects curated by Andrew McClees

 • Work featured in Whalebone Magazine’s Photography Issue (2022)

-• A photograph I shot for Walker Edison was featured as the header image in a USA Today article.
+• Photograph for Walker Edison in USA Today article.